tamunoWoks/database_systems/README.md

 Database systems are used to manage collections of data that:
 - are highly valuable
 - are relatively large, and
 - are accessed by multiple users and applications, often at the same time.

+Modern database systems exploit commonalities in the structure of data to gain efficiency but also allow for weakly structured data and for data whose formats are highly variable.
+As a result, a database system is a large, complex software system whose task is to manage a large, complex collection of data.